martinduke/draft-duke-taps-transport-discovery/draft-duke-taps-transport-discovery.md

 Of course, a de-installer should remove the appropriate registry entry.

+A TAPS implementation SHOULD provide a template for this registry information.

+One potential instantiation of this would have protocol installers write a file to a directory that, in a specified markup language, described the information above.

 # TAPS

 TAPS creates a registry for protocol implementations, which might be a